osuosl/Goblin/README.md

 ## Installation

-We rely on Memcached, PostgreSQL, and a celery MQ as backend datastores.
+We rely on Memcached, PostgreSQL, and a Celery MQ as backend datastores.
 To install, git clone this repo, make a new virtualenv and then pip install requirements/requirements.txt

 Then set up a WSGI file pointing at the repo, and run celery workers.